FIAF/fiaf-cataloguing-manual/markdown/3.1.3.0.0-5dac/en.md

-3.1.3 Holding institution114
+3.1.3 Holding institution[^114]

-Record the name of the institution possessing the moving image Item or authorised

-to make it available.
+Record the name of the institution possessing the moving image Item or authorised to make it available.

-Optionally, if available, record a suitable repository identifier or a registered name-

-space identifier for the institution.
+Optionally, if available, record a suitable repository identifier or a registered namespace identifier for the institution.

+[^114]: Based on EN 15907, Holding institution